IKATS/IKATS/CONTRIBUTING.viztool.md

 The purpose of this document is to describe how a contributor will develop and propose a viztool for IKATS.

 This document does not focus on the installation of the development means (docker, IDE ...) and assumes that the developer environment is fully operational.
+For contributors that already have installed the [IKATS Sandbox](https://github.com/IKATS/ikats-sandbox), all the environnement for Docker and git is setup.

 ## Definitions